madtank/ToolboxAI/README.md

 ## Running the Application

-To run the application, use the following command:
+Launch the application with:

 ```
 streamlit run main.py
 ```

-This will start the Streamlit server and open the application in your default web browser.
+This command starts the Streamlit server and opens the application in your default web browser.

-## Features
+## Key Features

-- Interactive chat interface with Claude 3 via AWS Bedrock
+- Interactive chat interface powered by Claude 3 via AWS Bedrock
-- Integration of web search and web scraping tools
+- Seamless integration of web search and web scraping tools
 - Real-time conversation streaming
-- Token usage tracking
+- Token usage tracking for efficient management

 ## Application Structure

-The application now consists of five main files:
+ToolboxAI consists of five main components:

-1. `main.py`: Contains the Streamlit UI and the main application loop.
+1. `main.py`: Streamlit UI and main application loop
-2. `src/bedrock_client.py`: Handles interactions with the AWS Bedrock service.
+2. `src/bedrock_client.py`: AWS Bedrock service interactions
-3. `src/conversation_handler.py`: Manages AI response processing and conversation flow.
+3. `src/conversation_handler.py`: AI response processing and conversation flow management
-4. `src/utils.py`: Contains utility functions used across the application.
+4. `src/utils.py`: Utility functions for various application needs
-5. `src/tools.py`: Contains tool-related functions (web search and web scraping) and configurations.
+5. `src/tools.py`: Tool-related functions and configurations for web search and scraping

 ## Customization

-To add new tools or modify existing ones, update the `tools.py` file.
-Ensure to update the `toolConfig` dictionary with any new tools you add.
+Extend ToolboxAI's capabilities by modifying `src/tools.py`.
+Remember to update the `toolConfig` dictionary when adding new tools.

 ## Troubleshooting

-If you encounter any issues:
+If you encounter issues:

-1. Verify your AWS credentials are correctly set up.
+1. Verify your AWS credentials are correctly set up
-2. Ensure all dependencies are installed correctly.
+2. Ensure all dependencies are properly installed
-3. Check the Streamlit and AWS Bedrock documentation for any service-specific issues.
+3. Consult the Streamlit and AWS Bedrock documentation for service-specific troubleshooting

 ## Contributing

-Contributions to improve the application are welcome.
-Please follow the standard fork-and-pull request workflow.
+We welcome contributions to enhance ToolboxAI.
+Please follow the standard fork-and-pull request workflow for your submissions.

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+ToolboxAI is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for full details.